godotengine/godot-docs/classes/class_basebutton.rst

 - :ref:`DrawMode<enum_BaseButton_DrawMode>` **get_draw_mode** **(** **)** const

-Return the visual state used to draw the button.
+Returns the visual state used to draw the button.
 This is useful mainly when implementing your own draw code by either overriding _draw() or connecting to "draw" signal.
 The visual state of the button is defined by the DRAW\_\* enum.

 .. _class_BaseButton_method_is_hovered:

 - :ref:`bool<class_bool>` **is_hovered** **(** **)** const

-Return ``true`` if the mouse has entered the button and has not left it yet.
+Returns ``true`` if the mouse has entered the button and has not left it yet.